 Skip advert

 Advertisement - Article continues below

-The 2.3-litre four-cylinder ecoboost engine gets nominal upgrades.
-Though strict numbers aren't known, for reference, it's good for 315bhp in the US-spec four-cylinder Mustang.
-Bronco RTR-specific engine mods include electronically-controlled anti-lag, maintaining boost while the driver is off-throttle.
-This is to an end of improving throttle response off-road.
+The 2.3-litre four-cylinder EcoBoost engine, mated to the 10-speed auto, gets nominal upgrades to its standard 300bhp and 325lb ft outputs with specific modifications including electronically-controlled anti-lag to maintain boost while the driver is off-throttle improving throttle response off-road.
 The Bronco RTR also gets the Raptor’s 1000-watt cooling fan – ideal for when your 5000 revs is moving the terrain under the wheels more than it is the car itself.
 Still no V8 for the road-spec Bronco, though, with only the Bronco Raptor Dakar racer enjoying use of a race spec Coyote 5-litre.
+For an SUV there really is plenty of motorsport heritage.
+Aside from Ford's own efforts in the Dakar, Broncos are popular choices and regular winners, still today and since the 1960s, in the Baja 1000.

 The visuals are of course crucial and a huge part of the RTR brand in the US.
-To that end this Bronco gets RTR’s signature nostril lighting in a new grille and 17-inch beadlock-compatible RTR Evo 6 wheels, with lurid Hyper Lime accenting across these and the Bronco’s body graphics, contrasting with the new RTR-spec Avalanche Gray paint.
-The Bronco Raptor will go on sale in the US this month.
+To that end this Bronco gets RTR’s signature nostril lighting in a new grille and 17-inch beadlock-compatible RTR Evo 6 wheels, with lurid Hyper Lime accenting and the Bronco’s body graphics, contrasting with the new RTR-spec Avalanche Gray paint.
+The Bronco RTR will go on sale in the US this month, joining a lineup that's been a major success since the reintroduction of the model in 2019, to the tune of deposing the evergreen Jeep Wrangler from its top selling post.

-Europe and particularly the UK are unlikely destinations for the Bronco RTR, or any Bronco in fact, beyond the odd import.
-What we do get is the Ranger, based on the same T6.2 platform as the Bronco uses, Ford can’t foresee a strong enough return on the significant investment it would take to convert the Bronco to right-hand drive and to conform to UK and EU regulations.
+Europe, and particularly the UK are unlikely destinations for the Bronco RTR, or any Bronco in fact, beyond the odd import.
+What we do get is the Ranger, based on the same T6.2 platform, but Ford can’t foresee a strong enough return on the significant investment it would take to convert the Bronco to right-hand drive and to conform to UK and EU regulations.

+Skip advert